ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL_GS2-checkpoint.md

 CNN   |FedAVg|iid   | 98.55%      |46.7mins  | T       | 0.1  |20 |10 | 0.2?     | SGD   | fs done

 ##### CNN/non-IID
+* Default number of rounds is 400, if any run differs, then it will be marked as XX.XX%-XXX
+* Compare the highest test acc achieved in all rounds.
+    1. If two lr ties or differs little in test acc, take the one with smoother test loss and test acc curves.
+    2. If the lr achieve higher maximum test acc, but the test loss and test acc curves exhibits high instablity, then take the one with 2nd highes maximum test acc.

 Model |Method|Data  | Val test acc|Time used | Machine | Frac | E | B | Lr/O  | Optim | Status
 ------|------|------| --------    |--------  |-------- | -----|---|---| ----- | ------| -----
 CNN   |FedSGD|N-iid | 97.17%      |0.20      | T       | 0.1  |1  |∞  | 0.04  | SGD   | done